-Simplifying Gari Processing in Ghana
+Simplifying Gari Processing In Ghana

 Meal preparation in a West African household can be a multi-day task.
 Cassava, a staple crop across Africa, is often harvested, washed, peeled, grated, mashed, roasted, and milled in order to make gari, a popular West African food.
-Preparation is resource intensive.
+Preparation is resource-intensive.
 It also requires access to various tools, like graters, peeling tools, and roasting pans.
 The majority of these tools are informally made and the roasting process requires sitting over a hot campfire stirring hot grains, typically by women or girls.

 Because gari is consumed on a daily basis by more than 70% of West African households, its production is an opportunity for small-scale producers to enter the market and increase their income, similar to what the WFP has done in Sierra Leone.
-To get there, we are excited to work with Burro, a West African social enterprise to design new gari processing tools that aim to decrease processing time while improving health and safety of those making gari.
+To get there, we are excited to work with Burro, a West African social enterprise to design new gari processing tools that aim to decrease processing time while improving the health and safety of those making gari.

 - assessing and comparing similar cassava processing products worldwide